openbmc/docs/designs/VirtualMedia.md

 | ConnectedVia         | "Applet"   | as described by DMTF spec        | applies only for connected media    |
 | TransferMethod       | "Stream"   | "Stream"                         | "upload" is not supported by design |
 | TransferProtocolType | "OEM"      | as described by DMTF spec        |                                     |

+#### Virtual Media OEM Extension

+Virtual Media schema is adapted to Legacy Mode where image is given by user directly via Redfish action and whole connection is processed between service and web server.

+For [Proxy Mode](#Proxy-Mode) nbd data is served by client web browser.
+Having multiple connections, in order to setup connection, client needs the information about the location of websocket created by web server.
+This value is exposed as OEM ``WebSocketEndpoint`` property for each item.

 ### Inactivity timeout